work-veda-2003/RAG_backend/rag-backend/README.md

-# 🧠 RAG Backend (Fully Local)
+# RAG Backend (Fully Local)

-A scalable, fully local Retrieval-Augmented Generation (RAG) backend system designed to ingest large document collections and answer queries with high factual grounding and minimal hallucination.
+A fully local Retrieval-Augmented Generation (RAG) backend system designed to ingest document collections and answer queries using hybrid retrieval and context-grounded generation.

-> ⚠️ Note: OpenAI API is intentionally not used because it is paid.
+OpenAI API is intentionally not used.
+The system runs entirely on open-source models to avoid external dependencies and usage costs.
-> This system is fully local and cost-free using open-source models.

 ---

+## Overview

+This project implements a modular RAG pipeline consisting of:

+- Document ingestion and preprocessing
+- Semantic chunking
+- Embedding generation
+- Hybrid retrieval (dense + keyword)
+- Context-grounded response generation
+- REST API exposure

+The system operates fully locally using open-source components.

+---

-## 🚀 Tech Stack
+## Tech Stack

 | Layer          | Tool Used |
 |---------------|-----------|